GHS in Canada is Here: What next?

 Contact Dell Tech Laboratories if you have any questions about your SDSs or compliance requirements.
 If your Canadian SDS is not within three years, it requires an update.

-If you would like more information about these aforementioned information, please contact Dell Tech Laboratories for further details on our SDS authoring process.
+If you would like more information about this aforementioned information, please contact Dell Tech Laboratories for further details on our SDS authoring process.